smenjas/productivity-notes/README.md

 ## Computing
 I mostly use Macs, so I will stick to that.

+Use command-space to search for anything, or even as a calculator.

 There are many programs you might like to run on a Mac that aren't available in the App Store, like [Firefox](https://www.mozilla.org/) or [Spectacle](https://www.spectacleapp.com/).
 I like to install and update them